lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_wayfinding.md

 See [here](./openness_gpt-responses-contemplating_desire_and_sexuality.md#what-is-the-pull-of-desire)

-### In Openness, what does it mean to "implicit worship" something?
+### In Openness, what does it mean to "implicitly worship" something?

 [Openness GPT v11](../../README.md#openness-gpt-v11):